aws-amplify/amplify-backend/packages/auth-construct/README.md

 ### Custom user attributes

-In this example, we are customizing the set of attributes that are required for every user in the UserPool.
+In this example, you are customizing the set of attributes that are required for every user in the UserPool.

 ```ts
 import { App, Stack } from 'aws-cdk-lib';